Fattouche/Animal_Classifier/README.md

 ## Animal Classifier
-This will classify specific types of dog breeds using a convolutional neural network.
+This project deals with dog breed classification through the use of a convolutional neural network and Google Visual Models.

 ### Information